hlwhl/webview_cef/README.md

 - macos support

 # notice
-when first time building the project, a prebuilt cef bin package (200MB, link in release) will be downloaded automatically, so please wait for a longer time if you are building the project for the first time.
+when first time building the project, a prebuilt cef bin package (200MB, link in release) will be downloaded automatically, hence you may wait for a longer time if you are building the project for the first time.

 # limitations
 seems cef does not support media player when using off screen rendering.